As long as your computer has Bluetooth wireless, you absolutely can use your Amazon Echo as a computer speaker – and we’re going to show you how.

 The Echo may blather some nonsense about telling the speaker to “Add phone” when you next want to connect, but you can largely ignore that.
 The two devices should find one another whenever they’re in range.
 If not, you might have to manually encourage them by saying “Alexa, connect to laptop” or whatever your computer device is called in the Alexa settings.

-Pro tip: don’t to tell Alexa to “add laptop” or you’ll end up with a laptop on your shopping list.
+Pro tip: don’t tell Alexa to “add laptop” or you’ll end up with a laptop on your shopping list.
 That could prove expensive.

 Use Amazon Echo as a Mac computer speaker